 Efforts to prove old wives’ tales wrong have finally come through: Mothers-to-be can safely maintain an active lifestyle and engage in strength training while pregnant.
 In the past, any heavy physical exertion was discouraged, as it was feared to be a cause of maternal injury, miscarriage or preterm delivery.
 However, doctors and fitness experts today actually promote weight training among risk-free and healthy pregnant women as part of maintaining their level of fitness, preparing them for the stress of labor and childbirth, and improving their emotional and mental well-being.
-Below are the specific perks of weight training during pregnancy:

 Controls weight gain